fortrabbit/docs/14.integrations/cloudflare.md

 * CNAME Flattening for naked domains (naked domain directly with fortrabbit)
 * Domain analytics
 * …

-### Using Cloudflare for naked domains

-So, we tried to convince you that [a naked domain (a domain without www or other prefix) is not necessary at all](/domains#naked-domains), but you still want a naked domain to be your primary domain instead of just a forward with fortrabbit: Cloudflare can help you here as well.
-You need to set two things in the Cloudflare Dashboard to make this work:

-1. **DNS Settings**: choose CNAME and enter the naked domain as Name and the App URL as value (this is only possible with Cloudflare black magic)
-2. **Page Rules**: `*.domainname.com/*` forward to `https://domainname.com` using 301 (that will catch someone entering your domain with www)

 ### Prevent direct access